jlink/how-to-specify-it/docs/README.md

 }
 ```

 > and, in a similar way, metamorphic properties for the other functions in the API under test.
 We derived sixteen different properties in this way, which are ~~listed in Appendix A~~ [available on Github](https://github.com/jlink/how-to-specify-it/blob/master/src/test/java/htsi/bst/BST_Properties.java#L133).
-The trickiest case is union, which as a binary operation, can have either argument modified — or both.
+The trickiest case is union which, as a binary operation, can have either argument modified — or both.
 We also found that some properties could be motivated in more than one way.
 For example, property `insert_union` (above) can be motivated as a metamorphic test for insert, in which the argument is modified by union, or as a metamorphic test for union, in which the argument is modified by insert.
 Likewise, the metamorphic tests we wrote for find replicated the postconditions we wrote above for insert, delete and union.
 We do not see this as a problem: that there is more than one way to motivate a property does not make it any less useful, or any harder to come up with!
+>
+> > __Summary:__ _A metamorphic property tests a single function by making (usually) two related calls, and checking the expected relationship between the two results._

 #### Preservation of Equivalence